-ROCKLEIGH, N.J.
-(Jan.
-7, 2014) - Volvo Car Group (Volvo Cars) has established a partnership with the Swedish company POC, which develops high-tech protective gear for gravity sports athletes.
-The two companies will exchange knowledge to explore new ideas within safety and design.
+Volvo Car Group (Volvo Car) has established a partnership with the Swedish company POC, which develops high-tech protective gear for gravity sports athletes.
+The two companies will exchange knowledge in order to explore new ideas within safety and design.

 “POC’s products blend functional design with lightweight, high-performance materials that offer the ultimate sense of freedom and protection when things really get rough.
-This is perfectly in tune with our aim to make functionality and safety an emotional experience,” says Thomas Ingenlath, senior vice president design at Volvo Cars.
+This is perfectly in tune with our aim to make functionality and safety an emotional experience,” says Thomas Ingenlath, Senior Vice President Design at Volvo Car.

 Initial focus on cars and cyclists

 “Communication with cyclists around the car is a possible extension of our groundbreaking Pedestrian and Cyclist Detection technology.
-Providing the cyclist with confirmation that he or she is seen by the vehicle can make interaction between cars and cyclists smoother and safer in urban areas,” says Jan Ivarsson, senior manager, safety strategy and requirements at Volvo Cars.
+Providing the cyclist with confirmation that he or she is seen by the vehicle can make interaction between cars and cyclists smoother and safer in urban areas,” says Jan Ivarsson, Senior Manager, Safety Strategy and Requirements at Volvo Car.

 Inspiration for the new concept car